idarkblue981/Task-Manager-App/README.md

 ## How to Use

 1. Run the script `python task_manager.py`.
-2. Enter your task in the input field and click "Add Task."
+2. Enter your task in the input field and click "Add Task".
-3. To remove a task, select it and click "Remove Task."
-To remove all tasks, click "Remove All Tasks."
+3. To remove a task, select it and click "Remove Task".
+To remove all tasks, click "Remove All Tasks".
-4. To mark a task as complete, select it and click "Complete Task."
-To mark all tasks as complete, click "Complete All Tasks."
+4. To mark a task as complete, select it and click "Complete Task".
+To mark all tasks as complete, click "Complete All Tasks".
-5. To view a list of all tasks, click "List All Tasks."
-For completed tasks, click "List Completed Tasks."
-For uncompleted tasks, click "List Uncompleted Tasks."
+5. To view a list of all tasks, click "List All Tasks".
+For completed tasks, click "List Completed Tasks".
+For uncompleted tasks, click "List Uncompleted Tasks".
-6. To see the count of tasks, click "Count All Tasks."
-For completed tasks count, click "Count Completed Tasks."
-For uncompleted tasks count, click "Count Uncompleted Tasks."
+6. To see the count of tasks, click "Count All Tasks".
+For completed tasks count, click "Count Completed Tasks".
+For uncompleted tasks count, click "Count Uncompleted Tasks".
-7. For additional help, click "Help."
+7. For additional help, click "Help".
-8. To exit the program, click "Exit."
+8. To exit the program, click "Exit".

 ## Dependencies